 Explore the Coffee and Banana Plantations of Jardin

-While there are organized tours of the coffee plantations here in Jardin if you continue up the road from the Bat Tunnel and take the right when the road forks, you’ll be in the midst of Cofee and Banana plantations.
+While there are organized tours of the Jardin coffee plantations here if you continue up the road from the Bat Tunnel and take the right when the road forks, you’ll be in the midst of Cofee and Banana plantations.
 While these are private property, walking down the road in their midst is peaceful and an easy walk.

 Take a Drink Stop in the Plantations